 - 2.1.
 A course designed by an approved FEI Course Designer will be used and circulated by the CEA Jumping Advisory Committee at the beginning of each year.
 The courses will be simple with fair distances to teach riders to ride lines. - 2.2.
 The course will be one round and have no combinations.
 All related distances will be at least a 4-stride distance (for horses, 5-stride distance for ponies). - 2.3.
 The maximum number of fences allowed on course is 10. - 2.4.
-Safety cups must be used on the back rail of all oxers, as well as the warmup ring.
+FEI approved safety cups must be used on the back rail of all oxers, as well as the warmup ring.

 2.5.
-Poles restricted to 10-12 feet in length.
+Poles restricted to 3.0-4.0 meters in length.
 Top poles on each jump should be round or at least octagonal.
 Square poles cannot be used.
-Square poles with rounded edges may only be used as other-than-top poles.
-There is no substitute for wooden poles.
+Square poles with rounded edges and poles made other than out of wood may only be used as other-than-top poles.
+Please note, only 3.5-4.0m wooden poles are acceptable when running the FEI Jumping World Challenge.